Fuse0210/Chicago-Analyses-Crime-and-Education/README.md

 *Note: You can click the markers to see the school names:*
 ![High Performing Schools Labels](images/high%20performing%20schools%20labels.png)

-🔗 **Interactive Map**: [High-Performing Schools Map](https://nbviewer.org/github/Fuse0210/Chicago-Analyses-Crime-and-Education/blob/main/Crime%20and%20Education%20%28ES%29.ipynb#Locations-of-the-schools-with-the-highest-scores) (The first link is the actual map; the others are static images).
+🔗 **Interactive Map**: [High-Performing Schools Map](https://nbviewer.org/github/Fuse0210/Chicago-Analyses-Crime-and-Education/blob/main/Crime%20and%20Education%20%28ES%29.ipynb#Locations-of-the-schools-with-the-highest-scores) (The first map is the actual map; the others are static images).

 ## Key Findings
 1. **The top 3 criminal incidents** in Chicago in 2020 were: **Narcotics**, **Battery**, and **Weapons Violation**.